-Child witnesses to domestic violence: For children who witness domestic violence, home is not a safe or happy place.
-Every year as many as 3.3 million American children see or hear their mothers being hit, pushed, kicked, thrown down stairs, verbally abused, or murdered.
+For children who experience domestic violence, home is not a safe or happy place.
+Every year as many as 3.3 million children in the United States see or hear their loved one being hit, pushed, kicked, thrown down stairs, verbally abused or murdered.
 The effects of what they witness can be devastating and long-lasting.

 Witnessing domestic violence causes physical and emotional harm to children.
 Children may feel frightened, anxious, depressed, or angry.
 Often they feel guilty, as if somehow it was their fault.
 Some children feel withdrawn, while others become aggressive, copying the abuser’s behavior.
 They may feel pressure to choose which parent to love, or feel torn between love and anger toward the abuser.

-VIBS offers counseling for children as young as 3 who have been witnesses to domestic violence or homicide.
+VIBS offers counseling for children as young as age 3 who have witnessed violence.
+Counseling consists of:

-- Guidance sessions and weekly consultations for non-offending parents or guardians.
+- Parent sessions & weekly consultations for non-offending parents or guardians

 Through play, art or drama therapy, the child and therapist interact using toys, games, stories and creative materials.
 The goal is to reinforce safety, reduce PTSD symptoms, enhance coping skills, process traumatic events and provide psychoeducation on healthy relationships for the future.